Videos are filmed each day on the field trip and edited each night. Videos will be linked here during the field trip from 8-10 May 2018.

 1. Kauri Surveillance

-Kim Brown from MPI talks about aerial surveillance, a tool used to manage kauri dieback.
+Aerial surveillance is a tool used to manage kauri dieback.
 It involves flying close to the ground in a grid pattern and taking photos of areas where there are kauri.
 I wonder how this helps scientists.

 2. Tools to Monitor Kauri